-Dubai International Chamber Further Strengthens Its Presence In Europe With Launch Of New Office In Paris
+Dubai International Chamber further strengthens its presence in Europe with launch of new office in Paris

 The value of non-oil bilateral trade between Dubai and France reached AED 24.6 billion during 2022, representing significant year-on-year growth of 33.7%.

-Prominent sectors for trade between the and France include aircraft and parts, machinery, precistones and metals, perfumes and cosmetics, and pharmaceutical products.
+Prominent sectors for trade between the UAE and France include aircraft and parts, machinery, precious stones and metals, perfumes and cosmetics, and pharmaceutical products.
 The new office in Paris will further strengthen an already robust commercial relationship by identifying and capitalising on high-potential trade and investment opportunities in areas such as cereals, dairy products, jewellery, and the automobile industry.

 Dubai’s strategic location and world-class logistics facilities have established the emirate as a preferred trade hub for French companies with global ambitions.
 Offering easy access to over 2.2 billion consumers, Dubai serves as a gateway for businesses in France and the wider European continent looking to expand their footprints globally.